Emergency Dentistry

 What’s the best way to handle a dental emergency?

-The best thing to do in a dental emergency is to contact your dentist, unless it is extremely severe, then you should go to the emergency room.
+The best thing to do in a dental emergency is to contact us, unless it is extremely severe, then you should then go to the emergency room.

 -